awcodes/filament-curator/README.md

 ## Cloud Providers Table Display

-By default in the Media Resource table the disk icon is set to display a cloud if the disk is either 'Cloudinary' or 's3'.
+By default, in the Media Resource table the disk icon is set to display a cloud if the disk is either 'Cloudinary' or 's3'.
 If you would like to extend or change this you can do so in the `filament-curator.php` config file.